VimuthM/tpUg/docs/UserGuide.md

 #### Viewing residents information : `view`

 Shows a numbered list of all the residents in the address book.

-The index of the resident is the corresponding number in the list shown when `view` (without the [INDEX] parameter) is called.

 Format: `view [INDEX]`
 * For an index i, 1 ≤ i ≤ n, where n is the number of residents in the address book